 Abstract:

 This paper provides discussion information for the inclusion of the Session-Priority AVP in the Authentication Information request (AIR) and Update Location request (ULR) commands in support of priority treatment.

+Diameter message prioritization is under study in IETF, and ongoing draft has just been promoted as a WG document.
+It is up to IETF to progress on this.
+From a 3GPP perspective contribution to this WG for this subject is recommended, in order to check whether this requirement is properly covered.